AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Installing and running

+If you used previous version based which used conda, please make a new install

 ### Plugin installation

 1. Open Krita and go into Settings - Manage Resources... - Open Resource Folder